rejetto/hfs/dev-plugins.md

 - `Icon` component for icons.
 Properties:
   - `name: string` refer to file `icons.ts` for names, but you can also enter an emoji instead.

+The following properties are accessible only immediately at top-level; don't call it later in a callback.
+- `getPluginConfig()` returns object of all config keys that are declared frontend-accessible by this plugin.
+- `getPluginPublic()` returns plugin's public folder, with final slash.
+Useful to point to public files.

 ### Front-end API events

 API at this level is done with frontend-events, that you can handle by calling